Got 45 seconds? Take our BREED MATCH QUIZ!

 Why Maine Coon Kitten Prices Are Rising

-Over the past five years, the cost of raising a healthy, registered Maine Coon kitten has skyrocketed — and the biggest reason is the 1000 percent increase in veterinary care costs.
+Over the past five years, the cost of raising a healthy, registered Maine Coon kitten has increased dramatically, and the largest driver has been the sharp rise in veterinary care expenses.
+In many regions, breeders are facing veterinary cost increases of 1,000 percent or more for routine services, emergency care, diagnostics, and reproductive support.

 The Impact of Rising Veterinary Costs